InstrumentBox/Network/Sources/Web/Web.docc/Response/ValidateResponse.md

 - `headers` are dictionary with HTTP headers
 - `body` contains response's body

-Response validator returns disposition which can be one of the following values:
+Response validator returns disposition which can be one of the following:
-- `.useSuccessObjectResponseConverter` to convert and return object as expected result of a request
+- `SuccessObjectResponseValidationDisposition` to convert and return object as expected result of a request
-- `.useErrorObjectResponseConverter` to convert and throw object as error (e.g. `APIError` in case of 4xx)
+- `ErrorObjectResponseValidationDisposition` to convert and throw object as error (e.g. `APIError` in case of 4xx)
-- `.completeWithError(Error)` and throw passed validation error (e.g. content types don't match)
+- `ValidationErrorResponseValidationDisposition` and throw passed validation error (e.g. content types don't match)
+- Any other validation disposition you may want to create

 Then you can use response validator for every request in you app